ORGANIZATIONS AIDING THE MOST VULNERABLE DURING THIS PUBLIC HEALTH CRISIS:

 SINAI HOUSE- Register now for this year’s Virtual Tricia Davis 5K for Sinai House.
 Run on Mother’s Day, Sunday, May 10 at a time and place of your choosing.
 Now more than ever, the residents of Sinai House need your support.
 Their executive director has been connecting with all the residents via video conferencing, text and phone.
 All programming is being done virtually at this time, including virtual children’s activities and tutoring.
 Their therapist has been in touch with our residents more frequently, as you can imagine the amount of anxiety and other feelings these times may trigger for these single moms.
 Questions?
 Email us at SinaiHouse@gmail.com

-SOLUTIONS IN HOMETOWN CONNECTIONS (SHC)- SHC is an all volunteer nonprofit organization supporting refugees, asylum seekers and other newcomers to this country, with close ties to Temple Sinai.
-During the pandemic, while all classes and in-person tutoring have been suspended, SHC is training new volunteers (through a Zoom platform) to teach students remotely.
-Contact email@example.com to participate.
+SOLUTIONS IN HOMETOWN CONNECTIONS (SHC)-SHC is a 501(c)3 nonprofit organization supporting refugees, asylum seekers and other newcomers to this country, with close ties to Temple Sinai.
+During the pandemic, SHC has successfully transitioned all classes and programs to online platforms to teach students remotely.
+There are volunteer opportunities in all our programs: Homework Helpers (tutoring for school age children); Adult English language tutoring; interactive English classes (Literacy through Advanced Beginner); and Citizenship test preparation.
+Please contact email@example.com to find out more about participating.

 SO OTHERS MIGHT EAT (SOME)– SOME has had a longstanding relationship with Temple Sinai.
 SOME is in need of the following items to help support its clients and residents: